-Langmuir probe technique is electrostatic based on collection current, whereas emissive probe technique is based on the emission of current.
+The Langmuir probe technique is based on collection current, whereas the emissive probe technique is based on the emission of current.
 Emissive probes measure neither temperature nor density.
 Instead they provide precise plasma potential measurements and can operate under a variety of situations due to the fact that they are insensitive to plasma flows.
 The theories and usage of emissive probes are fully discussed in the topical review by Sheehan and Hershkowitz20, and references therein.